jogonzal/UWPPHw3/p2/Readme.md

-For each node, initialize a boolean array of whether it has been "touched".
+For each node, initialize a integer array of the levels where it has been "touched".
 The array will be of length 256.
 Only the root node has the first level set to 1.

 We put all the nodes in a big array, and we also put all the edges in a big array.